Migrants stranded in Serbia march toward Croatian border

-BELGRADE Some 150 migrants, trapped in Serbia, set out on Friday to walk about 125 km (80 miles) to the Croatian border, demanding free and secure passage toward Western Europe, police said.
+BELGRADE (Reuters) - Some 150 migrants, trapped in Serbia, set out on Friday to walk about 125 km (80 miles) to the Croatian border, demanding free and secure passage toward Western Europe, police said.

 Police are following the group along the highway connecting Belgrade and the border.